 You won’t believe it but..
 It’s actually caused by having ‘too much’ oxygen.
 It’s called ‘hyperventilation’.

-When you aren’t getting a full breath, it can feel like you’re not getting enough oxygen, so, naturally, you try to take deeper breaths.
-It doesn’t help because, like I said the feeling is actually trigged by too much oxygen.
-When breathing in to overcome this ‘lack of oxygen’ feeling, you can make your body feel like it needs more air, causing you to try to breathe in deeper.
-A vicious circle, however, because the problem is caused by an over-abundance of oxygen and not enough CO2 you can fix this easily!
+Hyperventilation isn’t helped by deep breathing (to overcome this ‘lack of oxygen’ feeling) as the more breaths you take the less your body is absorbing so, you can make your body feel like it needs more air, causing you to try to breathe in deeper.
+A vicious circle, however, because the problem is caused by an over-abundance of oxygen and not enough CO2.
+Luckily you can overcome your hyperventilation easily.

 Remember those scenes where a stressed person is on the floor with a brown paper bag? – That’s to get more co2 into the lungs.